lk758tmy/NA2-Codes/readme.txt

-Coded on deepin linux (an attribution based on debian10) Requires OpenBLAS
-(you can get it by "sudo apt install libopenblas-dev")
+Coded on deepin linux (an attribution based on debian10) Requires OpenBLAS (you can get it by "sudo apt install libopenblas-dev") and lapack.